andraugust/andraugust.github.io/quantum-3.md

 There are a few interesting things to notice…

 * The minimum energy is not zero—it's $$\hbar \omega /2$$.
 So for an oscillator to exist at all some energy is required.
 This can be understood in terms of the uncertainty principle: suppose we try to make the total energy zero by closely localizing the particle to $$x=0$$.
 In this case the potential energy will be approximately zero, but the momentum will be very spread out, and momentum has energy associated with it.
 On the other hand if we try to set the particle at rest so it has no momentum then the position will be spread out, in particular it will be spread out away from $$x=0$$ and therefore have potential energy.
 So either way the oscillator has _some_ energy.
-* The energy levels don't depend on mass (in constrast to particle in a box).
+* Energy levels don't depend on mass (in constrast to particle in a box).
 * Hermite polynomials are orthogonal (they better be—they're eigenvectors!).
-* The probability density is non-zero outside the potential energy curve, so the particle can be found _beyond_ the classically allowed region.
+* Probability densities are non-zero outside the potential energy curve, so the particle can be found _beyond_ the classically allowed region.
-* Inside the classical region there are points where the density is zero, so the particle will _never_ be measured there even though it can be classically.
+* Inside the classically allowed region there are points where the density is zero, so the particle will _never_ be measured there even though it can be classically.
 * In the limit of large $$n$$ the quantum density approaches the classical density.